 - Toledo – Spain, Castile – La-Mancha.
-Very well preserved andcient and medieval city with a huge number of valuable buildings.
+Very well preserved ancient and medieval city with a huge number of valuable buildings.
 The fortified city is located on a hill and surrounded by Tagus River from three sides.
-Served as administrative centre in Roman times, capital of Visigoths, city flourished also in the 16th century AD.
+Served as the administrative center in Roman times, capital of Visigoths, the city flourished also in the 16th century AD.

 Other countries of Europe

 - Alter Flecken of Freudenberg – Germany, North Rhine-Westphalia.
-Visually impressive, unusual historical city consisting of white and black half-timbered houses.
+A visually impressive and unusual historical city consisting of white and black half-timbered houses.
 Includes a fortified church from 1585.

 - Bruges Old City – Belgium, West Flanders.
-Once important trade centre, this city has almost intact medieval architecture and numerous canals.
-The site of first stock exchange (1309) and numerous important financial institutions.
+Once an important trade center, this city has almost intact medieval architecture and numerous canals.
+The site of the first stock exchange (1309) and numerous important financial institutions.

 - Chester medieval walled city – United Kingdom, England, Cheshire.
-One of the best preserved medieval cities in British Isles.
-Street network originates from the Roman times.
-Town has nearly intact defensive walls – the best preserved in Britain.
-On the top of 3 km long walls is walkway.
-Unique feature of Chester is Rows – covered walkways on the first floor level of four main streets, with entrances in shops.
+One of the best-preserved medieval cities in the British Isles.
+Street network originates from Roman times.
+The town has nearly intact defensive walls – the best preserved in Britain.
+On the top of 3 km long walls is a walkway.
+A unique feature of Chester is Rows – covered walkways on the first floor level of four main streets, with entrances in shops.
 Rows were developed in the 13th century.

 - Historic Centre of Prague – Czechia, Prague.
 Prague provides one of the most impressive medieval cityscapes in the world.
-City has a huge number of outstanding architecture monuments in beautiful natural setting.
+The city has a huge number of outstanding architectural monuments in a beautiful natural setting.

 - Kraków Historic Centre – Poland, Lesser Poland.
-This ancient settlement evolved into significant city since the 10th century AD and in the 11th century became a capital of Poland.
-Kraków flourished in the 15th and the 16th centuries, when many works of Polish Renaissance were created here.
+This ancient settlement evolved into the significant city since the 10th century AD and in the 11th century became the capital of Poland.
+Kraków flourished in the 15th and the 16th centuries when many works of Polish Renaissance were created here.
 Today it is one of the most spectacular and interesting medieval cities in Europe.

 - La Chaux-de-Fonds and Le Locle – Switzerland, Neuchâtel.
-A planned city with unique urban pattern.
-This city developed as a centre of watch making since 1656 and was rebuilt in the early 19th century in strict grid pattern.
+A planned city with a unique urban pattern.
+This city developed as a center of watchmaking since 1656 and was rebuilt in the early 19th century in strict grid pattern.

 - Lübeck – Germany, Schleswig-Holstein.
 One of most important medieval cities in Northern Europe, with well preserved core of the fortified medieval city.
 Lübeck was one of the main cities of the Hanseatic League and prospered in the 12th – 16th century.
 Contains huge number of valuable structures, often built of brick.